aksommerville/fullmoon/README.md

 Or if you need to write your own `main()`, you can make a new opt unit for it.
 See `src/game/fullmoon.h` for a few other hooks you must implement there.

-Targets must individually declare the rules for generating data sources, but these will probably be identical everywhere.
+Targets must individually declare the rules for generating data sources, even data like maps that won't change from platform to platform.

 ## TODO